Catastrophic Injury Lawyers Serving California and Surrounding Areas

 Consult a Concussion Attorney in California

 If you suffer a serious concussion, you may deal with the consequences for several weeks or longer.
 Knowing that you can rest while an experienced California concussion lawyer works on pursuing your damages may help.
 Our principal, Travis G. Black, formerly worked in the insurance industry and understands how insurance adjusters think.
 If you suffered a concussion in an accident, you should consult us.
 We provide skillful legal representation to victims from our Folsom office.
-To obtain a free consultation with a car accident lawyer or seek assistance with another type of personal injury claim, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation with a car accident lawyer or seek assistance with another type of personal injury claim, call Travis G. Black, Inc. at 916-962-2896 or contact us online.